 Create a practice automation scenario in Adobe Workfront Fusion

-This article describes how to create an automation scenario with Adobe Workfront Fusion.
 Automation scenarios automate Workfront processes, including data manipulation and transformation.
-This example takes you through the process of creating a scenario that searches for a project and then returns all of the tasks associated with that project.
+This article takes you through the process of creating a scenario that searches for a project and then returns all of the tasks associated with that project.

 Access requirements